 As there are more Web3 applications, the requirements for data computing performance are getting higher, and decentralized cloud computing is also developing rapidly.

 Cloud computing is a broad concept that includes all IT infrastructure resources that can be accessed on-demand.
 End-user spending on public cloud services worldwide reached $396 billion in 2021.
 Among them, Amazon AWS often tops the list with a market share of about 30%, and other major cloud service providers are also providing centralized services.

 With the continuous development of Web3.0, decentralized cloud computing began to play a role, and gradually revealed its ability to compete with centralized cloud services.
 Filecoin is the leading project in decentralized cloud storage.
-It is an incentive protocol based on the underlying storage network of IPFS.
+It is an incentive protocol based on the underlying storage network of IPFS (InterPlanetary File System).